ptmt/ptmt.github.com/_posts/2015-01-26-facebook-flow-on-server-and-client.md

 <img src="/images/2015/flow-pic@2x.png" alt="Facebook Flow" width="400px"/>

-The key idea, and one of the advantages of Flow, is that it allows for typed and untyped code to be mixed.
-Unit and functional tests with code coverage are the must-have guards for your code.
+One of the advantages of Flow is that it allows for typed and untyped code to be mixed.
+That's the idea of "gradual" typings, to protect the most important parts.
+The same approach is often applied with the unit and functional tests.
-However, they are pretty slow compared to the nearly instant speeds of static typechecking.

 ## Example config